 - Setting Things into Motion

 You have the knowledge needed to start making your first investment in your contact center.
-Plan for everything, from the office location to agent equipment (headsets / workstations).
-Get all legal issues sorted and hire a lawyer if you have no prior experience of starting up a company.
-Once the infrastructure is taken care of, hire leaders / managers who will lead for you and advise you on critical matters.
+Plan for everything, from the office location to agent equipment (headsets/workstations).
+Get all legal issues sorted and hire a lawyer if you have no prior experience in starting up a company.
+Once the infrastructure is taken care of, hire leaders/managers who will lead for you and advise you on critical matters.
 And, since you’re going to be dealing with people, hire the right people in the HR department.
 Not to mention – the right contact center training to keep them updated with the latest contact center service techniques.

 Once things are up and running, focus on maintaining consistency in contact center operations.
 Choose the right contact center KPIs to measure and improve over time.
 These can include average handling time, first response time, etc.